RhinoHealth/user-resources/examples/python-autocontainers/test_train_split/README.md

 This example provides Python code that can be used to remotely concatenate two input datasets into a single output dataset on a Rhino Client.

 It shows how to:
-* Process multiple input CSV files
+* Receive a single CSV as input
-* Merge the inputs into a single output CSV file
+* Split the CSV into two output datasets
+* Save two datasets as output

 ### **Instructions**
 1. Give your Code Object a name